Make Your Home Dog Smell-Free

 - 1Clean your heating, ventilation, and air conditioning (HVAC) filters regularly.Advertisement

-- 2Consider an air purification system.This system will help you eliminate the dog smell in every room of your home.Advertisement
+- 2This system will help you eliminate the dog smell in every room of your home.Consider an air purification system.Advertisement

 - 3Be ready with your baking soda.